adambarrameda/adambarrameda/README.md

+#hi mom

-Are you there, God ?
-It's me, @adambarrameda
+- Are you there, God ?
+It's me, @adambarrameda 🤗
-I'm interested in web development for a more peaceful and loving world.
+- I'm interested in web development for 🌈 a more peaceful and loving world.
-Currently learning the basics from the one and only, Skillcrush bootcamp !!
+- Currently learning the very basics from the one and only, Skillcrush bootcamp !! 🎉
-You can reach me via email at hello@adambarrameda.com
+- You can reach me via email at hello@adambarrameda.com.

 <!---
 adambarrameda/adambarrameda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.